emirgencler/SurvivorGame/README.md

 # Survivor Game - A Statistical Approach to Game Balance

-A Java-based survival game with integrated Monte Carlo simulation for combat balance analysis.
+A Java-based survival game whose combat balance is validated using Monte Carlo simulation and ablation studies, showing that difficulty is driven by enemy scaling rather than overpowered abilities.

 ## Project Overview